tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

      - Shadow flag

-Transformation to and from quaternions is achieved with the functions :func:`~tudatpy.astro.element_conversion.modified_rodrigues_parameters_to_quaternions` and :func:`~tudatpy.astro.element_conversion.quaternions_to_modified_rodrigues_parameters`, respectively, where the only input is the attitude element (in vector format).
+Transformation to and from quaternions is achieved with the functions :func:`~tudatpy.astro.element_conversion.modified_rodrigues_parameters_to_quaternion` and :func:`~tudatpy.astro.element_conversion.quaternion_to_modified_rodrigues_parameters`, respectively, where the only input is the attitude element (in vector format).

 .. note::